1854: a year on shore at Hobart Tasmania for Captain Edward Goldsmith

 More about (the late) Captain Goldsmith and the Kangaroo appeared in this article titled SHIPBUILDING IN TASMANIA, published in the Mercury 23 June 1882.
 Read the article here.

-The Famous Twins or SS Kangaroo ca. 1900, built by Captain Edward Goldsmith 1855, for the Hobart-Bellerive service
+Early motor cars on the Famous Twins or SS Kangaroo ca. 1922, built by Captain Edward Goldsmith 1855, for the Hobart-Bellerive service

 Source: Pictorial Portrayal of Tasmania’s Past, Beatties Studios, Winnings Newsagency 2011.